 John the Baptist was one of the greatest preachers of all time!
-He was a very bold preacher, who got results, as well as being the greatest born of woman!
+John the Baptist was a very bold preacher, who got results, as well as being the greatest born of woman (Mt.
+11:11)!
 His unorthodox appearance and bizarre-to-our-day sermons brought many to salvation back then.
 (He also introduced water baptism.)
 Though his classic and noteworthy message is filled with power, the rampant and influential ear-ticklers of our day have generally discarded it for one reason or another to the harm of many SOULS.
 The same ones who might say something like, his holiness preaching was before the cross, don’t tend to tell us that Jesus preached some of the same precious truths, and grace and truth came through Jesus (Jn 1:17)!
 Ponder and act upon John the Baptist’s Spirit-led sermon (Luke 3:7-18) and you will be spiritually blessed.
 Don’t let today’s false teachers rob you of this blessing.

 by John The Baptist